faikxsahin/blade-runner-wikiesque/README.md

 # Blade Runner Wikiesque

-A basic wikipedia like webpage of Blade Runner movie.
-Made with HTML &amp; CSS.
+In this project, I made a basic wikipedia like webpage of Blade Runner movie to show my beginner level HTML & CSS skills.

+I played with both font styles and colors using selectors.